-AccessAlly and ProgressAlly elements can be added to your WordPress pages via shortcodes or through blocks, depending on which theme or builder you're using.
+AccessAlly, ProgressAlly, and CommunityAlly elements can be added to your WordPress pages via the shortcode generator or through blocks, depending on which theme or builder you're using.

 The easiest way to add shortcodes to a page is to use the built-in shortcode generator, but in this guide, you'll also find examples of shortcodes that you can copy and paste.

 Where is the AccessAlly Shortcode Generator?

-The AccessAlly shortcode generator is always available in the WordPress admin dashboard.
+The AccessAlly shortcode generator is available in the WordPress admin dashboard.
 Hover over AccessAlly to see the shortcode generator.

 For your convenience, we've also developed some block and shortcode generators for popular page-builders and themes.